gorilla-devs/ferium/README.md

 ### Upgrading Mods

+> **Note**
 > If your output directory is not empty when setting it, ferium will offer to create a backup.
-Please do so if it contains any files you would like to keep
+> Please do so if it contains any files you would like to keep

 Now after adding all your mods, run `ferium upgrade` to download all of them to your output directory.
 This defaults to `.minecraft/mods`, where `.minecraft` is the default Minecraft resources directory.
 You don't need to worry about this if you play with Mojang's launcher (unless you changed the resources directory).